thierrygosselin/assigner/README.md

     4. **genepop** for traditionalists...
 (Raymond and Rousset 1995; Rousset 2008)
     5. **haplotypes data frame file** produced by [STACKS] (http://catchenlab.life.illinois.edu/stacks/) (Catchen et al. 2011, 2013). (e.g. *batch_x.haplotypes.tsv*)
     6. a data frame of genotypes in wide or long/tidy format
+* Markers can be randomly selected for a **classic LOO (Leave-One-Out) assignment** or chosen based on **ranked Fst** (Weir & Cockerham, 1984) for a **THL (Training, Holdout, Leave-one-out) assignment analysis** (reviewed in Anderson 2010)
+* Use `iteration.method` and/or `iteration.subsample` arguments to resample markers or individuals to get statistics!
 * assigner provides a fast implementation of Weir and Cockerham (1984) Fst/Theta.
 Both **overall** and **pairwise Fst** can be estimated with **confidence intervals** based on bootstrap of markers (resampling with replacement).
-* Compute the **genotype likelihood ratio distance metric (Dlr)** (Paetkau's et al. 1997, 2004)
+* **Map-independent imputation** of missing genotype or alleles using **Random Forest** or the most frequent category is also available to test the impact of missing data on assignment analysis
 * Individuals, populations and markers can be **filtered** and/or selected in several ways using **blacklist, whitelist** and other arguments
-* **Map-independent imputation** of missing genotype or alleles using **Random Forest** or the most frequent category is also available to test the impact of missing data on assignment analysis
 * Genotypes of poor quality (e.g. in coverage, genotype likelihood or sequencing errors) can be erased prior to imputations or assignment analysis with the use of a `blacklist.genotype` argument.
-* Markers can be randomly selected for a **classic LOO (Leave-One-Out) assignment** or chosen based on **ranked Fst** (Weir & Cockerham, 1984) for a **THL (Training, Holdout, Leave-one-out) assignment analysis** (reviewed in Anderson 2010)
-* Use `iteration.method` and/or `iteration.subsample` arguments to resample markers or individuals to get statistics!
 * The impact of the minor allele frequency, MAF, (local and global) can also be easily explored with custom thresholds
 * The impact of filters used in other software can be explored by using the `whitelist.markers` argument.
 * Import and summarise the assignment results from [GenoDive] (http://www.bentleydrummer.nl/software/software/GenoDive.html) (Meirmans and Van Tienderen, 2004)
+* Using [GenoDive] (http://www.bentleydrummer.nl/software/software/GenoDive.html) output, compute the **genotype likelihood ratio distance metric (Dlr)** (Paetkau's et al. 1997, 2004)
 * `ggplot2`-based plotting to view assignment results and create publication-ready figures
 * Fast computations with optimized codes to run in parallel!